 Before we get into those exercises, let me paint you a simple picture about Vocal Range.

-Vocal Cords And Low Vocal Range.
+Vocal Cords And Lower Vocal Range.

 Vocal cords the organ in your larynx that produces sound from our body.

 Think of your vocal cords like a rubber band. it shrinks and elongates when we sing high and low notes respectively.
 Vocal cords should look like a normal rubber band that is not stretched.
 All you have to do is get your vocal cords to elongate or get fat to expand your lower vocal range.
-There is always the risk note stretching the vocal cords just enough, ending up releasing extra tension.
+There is always the risk of stretching the vocal cords to train lower range just enough, ending up releasing extra tension.
 This only makes the vocal cords come together and the sound produced becomes feeble.
 The tone of our voice becomes airy and thin because of the incomplete closure of the vocal cords.

 This could not sound like a real problem but supported tone can make you lose your vocal range.
 These low notes would not have any intensity thereby making your vocal range shorter.

 It’s in this register, your vocal cords get stretched and wide open.
+This and practicing vocal exercises for low notes with an elongated vocal cords is the best way to warm up low notes.

 What is Vocal Range?